 There are impervious surfaces on this site that contribute to stormwater runoff and nonpoint source pollution.
-Downspouts on the building are directly connected to the storm sewer system, adding pressure on the system.
-At the time of the assessment the parking lot was in good condition.
+Runoff is carrying nonpoint source pollution directly to the sewer system, adding pressure on the sewer system and carrying with it pollutants from the rooftop.

 Proposed Solution(s):

-A bioretention system or rain garden could be installed in the turf grass east to the building to capture, treat, and infiltrate runoff from the nearby downspout by disconnecting and redirecting it and the parking lot.
-Additionally, a cistern can be installed to harvest rainwater from roof.
-The water can be used to wash vehicles on site.
+The parking lot can be repaved: converting parking spaces to porous pavement will help manage stormwater runoff on the site.
+A rain garden could be installed in the turfgrass east of the building to capture, treat, and infiltrate runoff from the pavement.
+Additionally, a cistern can be installed to harvest rainwater from the roof.
+The water can be used to wash emergency vehicles on the site.

 Anticipated Benefits: